Last update: February 2020

 The main advantage of RCMs is to limit the numerical cost of simulations with respect to global climate model at the same resolution.
 Therefore they allow to explore the climate representation at very fine scale.

-At CNRM, we are currently developing and using the version 6 of CNRM-ALADIN that is based on cycle 37t1 of ARPEGE-IFS and on the version 6 of the CNRM climate physics that is common to ARPEGE-Climat, CNRM-CM6 or CNRM-ESM2, model for example used in CMIP6.
-In its simplest version, CNRM-ALADIN represent the atmosphere component of the climate as well as the land surface and its interactions with the atmosphere thanks to the SURFEX model.
+At CNRM, we are currently developing and using the version 6 of CNRM-ALADIN that is based on cycle 37t1 of ARPEGE-IFS and on the version 6 of the CNRM climate physics that is common to ARPEGE-Climat, CNRM-CM6 or CNRM-ESM2, all global models used in CMIP6.
+In its simplest version, CNRM-ALADIN represent the atmosphere component of the climate as well as the land surface and its interactions with the atmosphere thanks to the SURFEX-ISBA model.

 In climate mode, CNRM-ALADIN can be used in different configurations:

 - Contribution of CNRM to the international programme WCRP CORDEX (lien) in particular over the Mediterranean and European domains (Med-CORDEX, Euro-CORDEX).

 - Contribution to the version 2020 of the web portal of the French national climate service (DRIAS) and to the European climate service (Climate Data Store of C3S)

 - Dedicated simulations for geographical areas of interest: metropolitan France (Colin et al. 2010, Daniel et al. 2019), South-East Atlantic Ocean (Mallet et al. 2019), La Réunion, Guadeloupe (Cantet et al. 2014), Martinique, Nouvelle Calédonie, Polynésie Française (Hopuare et al. 2015), North America (Lucas-Picher et al. 2013, 2015).

 - Simulations at very low resolution (125 or 150 km, Herrmann et al. 2011)